rishic3/asst3/writeup.md

 |                                    | Total score:    | 18/72           |
 --------------------------------------------------------------------------
 ```
-...one of the correctness criteria was broken.
-Notably each thread is atomically updating an index to track the number of candidates, but this doesn't preserve the *ordering* of the candidates, now that we're processing circles in parallel.
+...we realized we broke our correctness criteria.
+Each thread was atomically updating an index to track the number of candidates, but this was not preserving the *ordering* of the candidates as they are appended to the list, now that we're processing circles in parallel.

-A new challenge is to leverage the parallelism across circles while preserving the ordering.
-Using a hint from the README about exclusive scan (and on EdStem - thanks Weixin!),
+A new challenge was to get the candidate circles back in sorted order.
+Using a hint from the README (and on EdStem - thanks Weixin!), we realized we could do this using exclusive scan, similar to part 2 of the assignment, as shown below:

 ```cpp
 template<SceneName scene>